PHCY5616 Pharmacy Placement II

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Students are able to (1) further develop clinical skills learnt in previous pharmacy practice units and Placement I and apply these skills to the hospital setting; (2) understand the processes and information flow in the hospital environment in relation to patient records and care; (3) appreciate the role of the pharmacist in speciality areas of health care; (4) understand the depth and breadth of responsibility a pharmacist has to a patient and apply this in the patient care setting; (5) understand the importance and nature of medication review and apply this in the patient care setting; (6) apply the principles of diversity in this patient care setting; (7) appreciate the benefit of liaising with other health professionals to optimise a patient's health care and apply this in the patient care setting; (8) acquire a deeper awareness of the ethics of pharmacy practice in relation to patient confidentiality and the interaction with other health professionals, including other pharmacists and apply this in the patient care setting; (9) understand and apply a patient's laboratory test data with respect to common diseases and drug therapy; and (10) develop lifelong learning goals in light of the clinical experience.
+- Students are able to (1) further develop clinical skills learnt in previous pharmacy practice units and Placement I and apply these skills to the hospital setting; (2) understand the processes and information flow in the hospital environment in relation to patient records and care; (3) appreciate the different roles of the pharmacist in the hospital setting; (4) understand the depth and breadth of responsibility a pharmacist has to a patient and apply this in the patient care setting; (5) understand the importance and nature of medication review and apply this in the patient care setting; (6) apply the principles of diversity in this patient care setting; (7) appreciate the benefit of liaising with other health professionals to optimise a patient's health care and apply this in the patient care setting; (8) acquire a deeper awareness of the ethics of pharmacy practice in relation to patient confidentiality and the interaction with other health professionals, including other pharmacists and apply this in the patient care setting; (9) understand and apply a patient's laboratory test data with respect to common diseases and drug therapy; and (10) develop lifelong learning goals in light of the clinical experience.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)